Visualizing the Musical Numbers: Act I

 Act I’s only dark song is also David Snow’s orchestral tour de force.
 From the ominous opening bass strings to the closing spine-tingling flute trill, Marriage’s second-longest song leaves the audience with no doubt that Reuven’s work marriage will test his faith to the limits.
 The 1.5-minute dance duel pays homage to the Jets’ introduction at the start of West Side Story.
 The duel music may be too fast and intricate to be played, but the entire orchestral score is provided digitally.

-The dance duel finds its closest parallel in the dance duel (choreographed by Michael Kidd) between the brothers and the city men in Seven Brides for Seven Brothers.
+The dance duel finds its closest parallel in the dance duel (choreographed by Michael Kidd) between the brothers and the city men in Seven Brides for Seven Brothers (from the 2013 production by Kitsap Children’s Musical Theatre in Poulsbo, WA).

 Song 6: Someone Just Like Me